O-Vault/O-Vault/readme.md

 As stated on [www.cryptomathic.com](https://www.cryptomathic.com/):

 > AES is the symmetric algorithm of choice for most applications today, and it is widely used, typically with 128 or 256-bit keys, the latter of which is considered strong enough to protect military TOP SECRET data.
-It is worth noting that, assuming no known flaws in an algorithm, brute forcing a single 128-bit key will take billions of years using any classical computing technology available today or in the foreseeable future (but see quantum computing below).
+It is worth noting that, assuming no known flaws in an algorithm, brute forcing a single 128-bit key will take billions of years using any classical computing technology available today or in the foreseeable future.

 Your vault is a standalone file, you can make a backup of it on a usb key, to an external harddrive or to your cloud document provider (Google Drive, One Drive, etc).